erikabarcott/profitbricks-sdk-groovy/Readme.md

 | Name | no | string | A descriptive name for the LAN. |
 | Public | no | bool | Boolean indicating if the LAN faces the public Internet or not. |

-After retrieving a LAN, either by getting it by id, or as a create response object, you can change its properties and call the `update` method:
+After retrieving a LAN, either by getting it by ID, or as a create response object, you can change its properties and call the `update` method:

 ```
 l.dataCenter=dc.read(datacenterId)